Debbie Ngarewa-Packer: Foreshore and seabed

-Personal
+Personal life

-Ngarewa-Packer is of Ngāti Ruahine, Ngāruahine, and Ngā Rauru iwi.
-She is a descendant of Tutange Waionui of Ngati Ruanui, who fought alongside Titokowaru during the New Zealand Wars and claimed credit for killing Prussian mercenary Gustavus von Tempsky.
+Ngarewa-Packer affiliates with the Ngāti Ruahine, Ngāruahine, and Ngā Rauru iwi.
+She is a descendant of Tutange Waionui of Ngāti Ruanui, who fought alongside Tītokowaru during the New Zealand Wars and claimed credit for killing the mercenary, Gustavus von Tempsky.
+She also has Irish ancestry through her mother.

 Ngarewa-Packer was a nominee for the Taranaki Daily News person of the year in 2018.